-Most listings are in the $60's per square foot per year.
-The Bedford-Stuyvesant submarket is seeing a decline in rates.
-In the last 3 months, the median rate decreased $0 per sqft per year.
-That's a 0% decrease in rent.
+On average, listings lease in the $40's per square foot per year.
+The Bedford-Stuyvesant submarket is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $20 per sqft per year.
+That's a 32% decline in rent.

-Compared to the rest of the New York City market, the Bedford-Stuyvesant submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the New York City market, the Bedford-Stuyvesant submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 17 listings have been posted online, which means leases might be leasing quickly.
+In the last 90 days, 11 listings have been made available, which means office spaces are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Bedford-Stuyvesant folk.
+Wholesale trade is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Bedford-Stuyvesant occupants.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.